chuyennguyenn/Parallel-Matrix-Multiple/README.md

 3. Convert 2D to 1D Matrix

 # Notes:
-1. The both matrices in bith files are randomly generated using the same seed: srand(3) for Matrix A and srand(4) for Matrix B
+1. The both matrices in both files are randomly generated using the same seed: srand(3) for Matrix A and srand(4) for Matrix B
 2. For the program to return meeaningful runtime, the matrix's size should be 200 or more.